jweinst1/RiftJS/README.md

 ####The JavaScript Array transformed.

-RiftsJS is a Node package that implements the Rift data structure, an extended `Javascript` array that combines the functionality of a Hashmap, Hashset, and Array or ordered collection into a single object. `RiftJS` does this by manipulating the fact that in JavaScript, arrays are implemented as objects, not fixed size memory, as in languages such as `Java` or `C`.
+RiftsJS is a Node package that implements the Rift data structure, an extended `JavaScript` array that combines the functionality of a HashMap, HashSet, and array or ordered collection into a single object. `RiftJS` does this by manipulating the fact that in JavaScript, arrays are implemented as objects, not fixed size memory, as in languages such as `Java` or `C`.

 ####Arrays

-In `JavaScript`, arrays are specialized objects that act as ordered collections, they arrange elements in a specific order, with accepting multiple elements of a particular type.
+In `JavaScript`, arrays are specialized objects that act as ordered collections.
+They arrange elements in a specific order with accepting multiple elements of a particular type.
 However, arrays also have the object functionality of setting and getting values.
 Let's look at this example.

 ```
    var x = [1, 2, 3];